Anthony Sawoniuk: Trial

 Sawoniuk had, by that time, become a British citizen.
 He was tried at the Old Bailey in London in 1999 on two specimen charges of murder with regard to the murder of Jews in his German-occupied hometown during World War II.
 The jury found him guilty of one charge by unanimous decision and of the other by a ten to one majority.
 A further two charges of murder were withdrawn by the prosecution due to procedural errors with evidence.
 However, both of the murders of which Sawoniuk was convicted were individual elements of two group murders: in the first Sawoniuk, according to eyewitnesses, shot 15 Jews; in the second he shot three Jews.

 At his trial, Sawoniuk said of his accusers "They are professional liars.
 They have criminal records.
 Some of the witnesses at the magistrates court have done 25 years, alcoholics.
 I was the best friend of the Jews."
 He also stated that "Everyone is telling lies.
 They have been told by the Russian KGB to say there was a ghetto.
 These devils came here with their lies against me." and "I have done no crime whatsoever.
 My conscience is clear.
 I killed no one.
 I would not dream of doing it.
 I am not a monster, I am an ordinary working-class poor man."
 He also denied having been a member of the German armed forces, stating "I have never been in the German army".
 In court, he accused a member of the Metropolitan Police of fabricating a Waffen-SS document which contained his details.
 He speculated that the Metropolitan Police had conspired against him with the help of the KGB.

 He was given two life sentences, and trial judge Mr Justice Potts recommended that Sawoniuk should spend the rest of his life in prison.

 He was the first and, to date, the only person in United Kingdom to be convicted under the War Crimes Act 1991.
-From a legal perspective, this case is interesting, as it was also the first time that a British jury had travelled overseas to view the scene of a crime.
+From a legal perspective, this case is unique, as it was also the first time that a British jury had travelled overseas to view the scene of a crime.
 In 2000, the House of Lords refused him permission to appeal.

 Sawoniuk died in Norwich Prison of natural causes in 2005, aged 84.